syxanash/college-shtuff/Programming languages/ebnf_per_softscript.md

-#EBNF per SoftScript
+#EBNF for SoftScript

-Grammatica per il linguaggio **SoftScript** espressa mediante formalismo EBNF.
+SoftScript grammar described with the *extended Backus–Naur form*.

 ### Block